sbabic/swupdate/doc/source/swupdate.rst

   linked by SWUpdate to reuse the same functions for upgrading MTD and UBI volumes.
 - openssl: required with the Webserver
-- LUA: liblua and the development headers.
+- Lua: liblua and the development headers.
 - libz, libcrypto are always linked.
 - libconfig: it is used by the default parser.
 - libarchive (optional) for archive handler